SEMSITES/css-grid-polyfill/README.md

 Like IE and Chrome, the polyfill does not support the “subgrid” feature, and (similarly) doesn’t like when a grid-item is a grid itself.
 I hope to solve this someday using a CSS Layout Polyfill Infrastructure but this will require some background work I don’t expect to have time to do in the immediate future.

-Also, I’m you’ll find other bugs I didn’t mention.
+Also, if you’ll find other bugs I didn’t mention.
 Please bear with me ^_^